spurs v manchester city match reports

 City player Paul Power earned a booking for a foul on Galvin, who had been booked for kicking Colin Bell.
 Lacy also went in the book for an agricultural challenge on Barnes.
 McAllister was also booked for another foul on Barnes in the build up to the third goal.

-Beavon had a shot blocked on the edge of the box, but Spurs were out of the game, relying on Peter Taylor to head an effort off the line. but city would not be denied and Barnes was once more the architect, with a left wing run ending in a cross for an unmarked Channon to head past Kendall to wrap up a 3-0 win in front of a watching Rinus Michaels, the Dutch national manager.
+Beavon had a shot blocked on the edge of the box, but Spurs were out of the game, relying on Peter Taylor to head an effort off the line.
+However, City would not be denied and Barnes was once more the architect, with a left wing run ending in a cross for an unmarked Channon to head past Kendall to wrap up a 3-0 win in front of a watching Rinus Michaels, the Dutch national manager.

 Spurs: Kendall, Perryman, Holmes, Lacy, McAllister, Hoddle, Galvin, Ardiles, Taylor, Beavon, G. Armstrong